 - 1. Councilmember offices - a.
 Each Council district shall have one Councilmember office. - b.
 Allocation of available Councilmember offices is based on seniority with the Council.
 Tie breakers are as follows: - i.
 Priority given to the chair and vice-chairs of the Council; - ii.
 Flip of a coin - 2.
 District staff offices: - a.
 Each district shall have one reception desk and three staff offices.
-Of the staff offices allocated to each district, at least one office will have an external window. - b.
-District staff office space is allocated on the basis of Councilmember seniority.
+Of the staff offices allocated to each district, one office will have an external window. - b.
+District staff office space is allocated based on Councilmember seniority.
 Tie breakers are the same as used for Councilmember office allocation.